-The purpose of this policy is to outline Council's approach towards rating its communities and to meet the requirements of the Local Government Act 1999 (the Act) with particular reference to Section 123.
-Section 123 requires Council to have a rating policy that must be prepared and adopted (as part of the Annual Business Plan) each financial year in conjunction with the declaration of rates.
+The purpose of this policy is to outline Council's approach towards rating its communities and to meet the requirements of the Local Government Act 1999 (the Act) with particular reference to Section 123(2)(g).
+Section 123(2)(g) and Section 6 of the Local Government (Financial Management) Regulations 2011 requires Council to have a rating policy that must be prepared and adopted (as part of the Annual Business Plan) each financial year in conjunction with the declaration of rates.